Chasing Synchrony 2

-The work was performed daily for a period of 6 days during which it involved around 25 performers, excluding the audience members that joined in freely.
-Performers negotiated and collaborated through repetitive and rhythmic mark-making and the electronically amplified sound of drawing grounded the work and delivered an immersive experience.
+The work was performed daily for a period of 6 days during which it involved around 25 performers.
+Audience was invited to join in freely.

 “In Chasing Synchrony 2.0, Dejan Mrdja creates a link between drawing, installation and performance.
 Instead of becoming a means towards an outcome, drawing becomes a shared activity that unites the performers and viewers in an immersive experience that connects them for the duration of the performance.
 Mrdja is here concerned with synchrony, with temporary linkages of people and bodies, examining how this functions under capitalism while creating a space free from commodification for people to relate on an internal, instinctual level.